FSLA Program Information

-The FSLA was developed in part through collaboration with the Center for the Advancement of International Education (CASIE) and the Georgia Department of Education (GA DOE) under the supervision of Jon Valentine, Program Specialist for Languages at the GA DOE.
+The FSLA was developed in part through collaboration with the Center for the Advancement of International Education (CASIE) and the Georgia Department of Education (GA DOE) under the supervision of the program specialist for modern languages.
 Each course features 145 hours of instruction (contact hours).
 The FSLA features a 90-10 model of language instruction whereas the instructors use the target language at least 90 percent of the instructional time.
-Based on the use of the Georgia Performance Standards (GPS) curriculum, highly qualified, native speaker instructors trained in the use of GPS and LinguaFolio assessment, and the collaboration with the GA DOE, it is acknowledged that these courses meet all the requirements for first-year and second-year modern language in Georgia.
+Based on the use of the Georgia Performance Standards (GPS) curriculum, highly qualified, native speaker instructors trained in the use of GPS and AAPPL assessment, and the collaboration with the GA DOE, it is acknowledged that these courses meet all the requirements for first-year and second-year modern language in Georgia.
 For that reason, the GA DOE recommends that first-year or second-year modern language high school credit be awarded for these courses.

 One session will cost $1,895.
 Students who choose to participate in both sessions will pay $3,790.

 The application is available through the FSLA homepage.